Guide to Kobas Discounts

 You also have the option to define a specific time frame in which the discount will be available.
 This can be by date range, day of the week, and/or by time or day.
 This can also include an actual date range.
 You can also choose to exclude a time frame in the same way, so your discount would not be available during the specified times.

-How to use the discount on EPoS
+How to use a Discount

 Discounts that offer a fixed price off are found in the Take Payment screen under Discounts: